The Brief

 The NYT Just Got Played.
 Here's the Part They Missed.

-A $1.8B AI telehealth profile, an FDA warning letter everyone ignored, and what founder-CEOs should actually take from the Medvi story.
+A $1.8B AI telehealth profile, an FDA warning letter everyone ignored, and what operators should actually take from the Medvi story.

 Matthew Gallagher, Medvi · $401M (2025) / $1.8B (2026 run-rate) · Telehealth / Compounded GLP-1 pharmacy